MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/windows-server-pay-as-you-go.md

 The install process automatically reboots your device as needed.
 You're prompted to create a password in order to proceed with the installation.
 Once complete and you're signed in, the **Azure Arc Setup** wizard is displayed.
 Follow these steps to continue setting up Pay-as-you-go:

 1. On the Get **Started with Azure Arc** screen, select **Next**.
 1. On the **Installing Azure Arc** screen, your device goes through several checks to install the Azure Connected Machine (AzCM) agent.
 Then select **Configure**.
 1. On the **Configure Azure Arc** screen, select **Next**.
 1. On the **Sign in to Azure** screen, select your Azure cloud, sign in, then select **Next**.
 1. On the **Resource details** screen, continue filling in the required information, then select **Next**.
 1. On the **Choose a licensing method for Windows Server** screen, select **Pay-as-you-go with Azure**, then select **Next**.
-1. Once you reach the last screen during the configuration process, select **Finish** connect to your device and complete the setup wizard.
+1. Once you reach the last screen during the configuration process, select **Finish**.

 > [!NOTE]
 > If you select **Use a product key** on the **Choose a licensing method for Windows Server** screen, and continue with the installation wizard, Pay-as-you-go won't be activated even if you had previously opted in during the OS installation.